repco-org/repco/docs/Advanced Topics/Architecture.md

+---
+title: Architecture
+weight: 1
+---
+_This document is a work in progress._

 # Architecture

-THIS IS WIP!

-Here we provide a brief overview of the structure and functionality of repco supplemented by diagrams to improve understanding.
+Here we provide a brief overview of the structure and functionality of Repco supplemented by diagrams to improve understanding.

 ### Datasource

-The datasource is the entry point into repco a new datasource is implemented gets the new (and old contributions) and maps them to the repco data model which is then made available in a repository to replicate to other nodes. for more details see the docs
+The datasource is the entry point into Repco a new datasource is implemented gets the new (and old contributions) and maps them to the Repco data model which is then made available in a repository to replicate to other nodes. for more details see the docs

 ```mermaid
 sequenceDiagram